Shasthri/eca-draft/tutorials/DevCS.md

 10. Add all your issues to the current sprint.
 11. Click to start the sprint.
 12. Browse through your dashboard and charts to see your development team’s  status.

+# Adding a Git Repository
+A DevCS Project can have multiple git repositories.
+We are going to add a new repostiroy copying the content of an existing repository on GitHub.